pedroAugustoBorges/pedroAugustoBorges/README.md

 A backend developer passionate about what he does

 - 🔭 I am currently looking for an internship
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Spring
 - 👨‍🎓 Studying Internet Systems at FATEC